| WorkSafeBC Updates The latest release

 along with information sheets for downloading.
 While the message is

 serious, the site is engaging, complete with animated characters.
+The information is meant to enhance a

 workplace’s overall safety culture, rather than turn committee members